svaus/blog/content/posts/blazor/IntroductionToBlazor.md

 date: 2020-05-25T12:51:37+10:00
 draft: false
 ---
 Blazor Web Assembly is the new technology announced by Microsoft in Build conference 2020.
 This has been long time coming.
+Let us look at few basic things before we do a deep dive into Blazor.

+Here in this blog I will write my point of view for Blazor.
+This will help developers who are getting started with Blazor to understand why? when? what's not there?

+I will keep reviewing this blog as an when I discover or learn more about this newframework.

 ## Why?